realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - Most of these so-called "patterns" were just hacks to fit the "procedural approach" into the "COP" paradigm.
   - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance (and other language features) in places where it was not appropriate.
-  - For example,"The "Gang of Four" book is the most famous book on the subject, and it is often referred to as the "Bible."
+  - For example, **"The "Gang of Four"** book is the most famous book on the subject, and it is often touted to as the "Bible" for OOP programming, especially in C++.
-    - It is just a collection of ideas that worked in a particular situation and was not meant to be a "one-size-fits-all" solution.
+    - Upon closer inspection and research, it turns out to simply be a collection of ideas and implementations that worked in a _particular situation_ and was not meant to be a "one-size-fits-all" solution to the myriad of problems attempting to apply the "procedural approach" to the "COP" paradigm.
-    - The promoters of these books and resources rarely talk about the limits of thier ideas, and programmers often misunderstand the ideas and apply them in places where they are not appropriate.
+    - The promoters (shills?) of these books and resources rarely talk about the limits of their ideas, and programmers often misunderstood and misapplied the ideas and used them in places where they are not appropriate, and counterproductive.
-  - Although some ideas in the book are good, many of the ideas are just generally-accepted hacks to fit the "procedural approach" into the "COP" paradigm.
+  - Although some ideas in the book are useful, many of the ideas are just "generally-accepted" hacks to fit the "procedural approach" into the "COP" paradigm.
+And due to the lack of programmers needing to adapt to a different paradigm, they saw these "design patterns" as the "one-size-fits-all" solution to their complex problems.

     > - Design Patterns and Anti-Patterns, Love and Hate - Yegor Bugayenko
     >   - https://www.yegor256.com/2016/02/03/design-patterns-and-anti-patterns.html
-    > - SSD 6/16: Patterns, Anti-Patterns, and Refactoring [software design crash course] - Yegor Bugayenko
+    > - Patterns, Anti-Patterns, and Refactoring - Yegor Bugayenko
     >   - https://www.youtube.com/watch?v=LrTBIcFhawI